Installation as a Python Package

 Final Steps (4 & 5)

 To complete the installation, you need to set up a Google Cloud project and request access to some Private Assets.
-The instructions on how to do this can be found in Additional Steps.
+The instructions on how to do this can be found in Set up GEE and GCloud and Access to Private Assets.